 C++ Integral Expressions Example:

-Let's see a simple example of integral expression in C++.
+Let's explore a basic illustration of an integral expression in C++.

 Example